-A process that is not responding can be dealt with in various ways in the Windows operating system.
+A process that does not respond can be dealt with in various ways in the Windows operating system.

-One of the most common reactions in this case is the keyboard shortcut Alt-F4 which will send a polite request to the process asking for termination.
+One of the most common reactions in this case is to use the keyboard shortcut Alt-F4 which will send a polite request to the process asking for termination.